The Cahn Prize is named in honor of the Journal’s founding editor, the late Professor Robert Wolfgang Cahn.

 You can read more research at the Journal of Materials Science.

-The 2020 Journal of Materials Science Robert W. Cahn Best Paper Prize (the Cahn Prize) will be announced at the MRS Fall conference.
+All the twelve finalists will be recognized and the winner of the 2021 Journal of Materials Science Robert W. Cahn Best Paper Prize (the Cahn Prize) will be officially announced in December 2021.

 Read the Cahn Finalists 2020 FREE below